What is it?

 - Self-discipline and mental toughness

-- People of different standards and ages can train together
+- People of different standards and ages can train together and you can train at your own pace

-- They don’t need to wear lycra
+- You don’t need to wear lycra

 How much does it cost?